 Joe’s been cooking for 50 years.
 During this time, he’s been recalling childhood teachings from his elders, researching, and rediscovering traditional Māori foods and cooking methods.

-He knows where to find pikopiko – the young curled shoots of ferns, which when prepared correctly are “a delicacy in the Māori pantry”.
-He knows where puha grows fresh for his salads.
-He knows which common plants, also known as weeds, can be utilised for kai, tea, and medicine.
+He knows where to find pikopiko – the young curled shoots of the chicken fern, which when prepared correctly are “a delicacy in the Māori pantry”.
+He knows where to find puha for his boil-ups and salads.
+He knows which common plants and weeds can be utilised for kai, tea, and medicine, following Māori protocols.

-But his local stomping ground is Te Ara Paparārangi track, in Gilberd Bush Reserve, home to community marae, Ngā hau ē whā o paparārangi.
+But Joe's favourite local stomping ground is Te Ara Paparārangi track, in Gilberd Bush Reserve, and Waihinahina Park, which nestles around his community marae, Ngā hau ē whā o Paparārangi in Newlands.